MichaelCurrin/dev-cheatsheets/cheatsheets/go/create-a-package.md

 ---
 title: Create a package
-description: Setup a Go module with dependencies
+description: Setup a new Go module as an installable package, with any dependencies
 ---

 Paths are relative to the repo root.